 Users expect good design—and good design impacts the bottom line.
-At McKinsey, Mahin Samadani ran a study which showed that design thinking, and user-centric design, could have a real business impact.
+Mahin Samadani contextualized a McKinsey study showing that design thinking, and user-centric design, can have a real business impact.

 - About five years ago, design matured to the point where a lot of business leaders wanted to embrace it.
 Now we’re transitioning from the “why” to the “how”—and once you get to the “how,” a bottom-line impact starts to be made.

 - Top performers integrate their design teams across the organization, and break down silos.
 Silos kill creativity.